 Microsoft has a huge cybercrime research cell which works in two ways:

-- Fight the malware that are utilized by criminals via spambots etc.
+- Fight the malware that is utilized by criminals via spambots etc.

 - Gather information that helps them make better software for their cloud etc. platforms.